-and the resources necessary to support them.
+The governing board establishes policies consistent with the college/district/system mission to ensure the quality, integrity, and improvement of student learning programs and services and the resources necessary to support them.
 The governing board has ultimate responsibility for educational quality, legal matters, and financial integrity and stability.

-December 2014, the Board of Trustees (BOT) amended and adopted BOT Policy 306 "Comprehensive Assessment of Instructional Programs, Student Services, Administrative Units and the Board of Trustees."
-This policy describes the Board's commitment to provide students with, and systematically assess quality educational programs and services.
-To ensure the completion of this process, the board adopted a two-year cycle of program review for all programs, student services and administrative units of the College.
-The program and course reviews are currently ongoing as of spring 2017.512
+In December 2014, the Board of Trustees (BOT) amended and re-adopted BOT Policy 306 "Comprehensive Assessment of Instructional Programs, Student Services, Administrative Units and the Board of Trustees."
+As a policy that has been in place at the college since 2003, this policy describes the Board's commitment to provide students with, and systematically assess quality educational programs and services.
+To ensure that this process is continuous and ongoing, the board adopted a two-year cycle of program review for all programs, student services and administrative units of the College, as reflected in a comprehensive assessment plan.
+The program and course reviews are currently ongoing as of spring 2017.
+409

 The Board amended/updated Policy 306 in response to mandated and newly approved accreditation standards and to provide a more comprehensive process for all instructional programs, student services, and administrative units on campus.
-The two-year cycle of program review, as accomplished through TracDat will fulfill the following objectives: assess program quality, productivity, need and demand; improve the quality of academic offerings and career and technical education; ensure wise allocation of resources; determine program effectiveness; and implement program improvement strategies.
+The two-year cycle of program review, as accomplished through TracDat fulfills the following objectives: assess program quality, productivity, need and demand; improve the quality of academic offerings and career and technical education; ensure wise allocation of resources; determine program effectiveness; and implement program improvement strategies.

 The Board regularly amends, and adopts current board policies that are reviewed, drafted, and revisited during BOT meetings.
-During BOT meeting April 8, 2016, the Board updated the following policies: Policy 100 'Mission Statement', Policy 111 'Adoption of BOT Membership Handbook', Policy 135 'Acting President', Policy 145 'Identity System Manual', Policy 150 'Media Relations', Policy 155 'GCC Protocol Guide', Policy 170 'Campus Crime and Security', Policy 175 'GCC as a Tobacco Product, Electronic Cigarette and Betel nut-Free Campus'.
+During the BOT meeting of April 8, 2016, the Board updated the following policies: Policy 100 'Mission Statement', Policy 111 'Adoption of BOT Membership Handbook', Policy 135 'Acting President', Policy 145 'Identity System Manual', Policy 150 'Media Relations', Policy 155 'GCC Protocol Guide', Policy 170 'Campus Crime and Security', Policy 175 'GCC as a Tabacco Product, Electronic Cigarette and Betel nut-Free Campus'.
 The BOT continues to update policies throughout 2016 and 2017, as indicated in the BOT Assessment Plan (BOT Assessment Plan, 2016.)
-The president regularly reports and updates the board on the financial status of the college during BOT meetings.
+The president also regularly reports and updates the board on the financial status of the college during BOT meetings.